abhinandh-s/ipa/src/index.md

-# Abhi's Guide to Git
+# Abhi's Guide to Indian Partnership Act, 1932

 This is not a book on its own.
 It's rather a supplementary to CMA study material, which I wrote to ease up the reading.
 My main goal is to present the Act in a consise yet didn't lost any crux format.